Amine-aichouba/Amine-aichouba/README.md

-- 👋 Hi, I’m Amine aichouba
+- 👋 Hi, I’m amine AICHOUBA
 - 👀 I’m interested in programming
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me [ amine_aichouba@yahoo.com ]